MatrixAI/Polykey-Docs/Git.md

 #### `public async scanVaults(): Promise<Buffer>`

-Returns a string of the vault names
+Returns a string of the vault names from a connected node.

 ---